pm-pl/ServerSwitcher/README.md

 # ServerSwitcher
-A Pocketmine-MP Plugin adds a simple server switching command to your server allowing players to quickly switch between different servers on the network
+ServerSwitcher is a pocketmine-mp plugin adds a simple command to your server allowing your players to quickly switch between different servers on the network
 ## Commands
 - /server - Transfers you to a target server
 ## Permission
 - serverswitcher.use
-## setup
+# How to setup?
+You need to config the servers.yml configuration file in plugin_data/ServerSwitcher folder